vanja-ivancevic/ChromeReader/README.md

 4.  **Enable Developer Mode:** In the top-right corner of the Extensions page, toggle the "Developer mode" switch ON.
 5.  **Load Unpacked:** Click the "Load unpacked" button that appears.
 6.  **Select Folder:** Navigate to the folder where you unzipped or cloned the extension folder and click "Select Folder".
-7.  **Installed:** The Kokoro Text-to-Speech extension should now appear in your list of extensions and be ready to use.
+7.  **Installed:** The "My Little Chrome Reader" extension should now appear in your list of extensions and be ready to use.

 ## Getting Started